 Overclocking your processor is a slightly different bag of chips to boosting the performance of your GPU, though the basic principles remain the same: be patient and take things steady.

 There is one other thing to remember and that’s to pick your battles.
 Not every processor can be overclocked anymore.
 Intel put the brakes on that a while back by locking down the clockspeed multipliers on all but their most expensive SKUs.
 You need to make sure your CPU has an unlocked multiplier to be able to post serious performance boosts.
-For Intel that means picking a K-series chip and for AMD a Black Edition part - hit Win+Pause/Break keys together to display what's in your current rig.
+For Intel that means picking a K-series chip and for AMD any of its latest Ryzen CPUs or their older Black Edition parts - hit Win+Pause/Break keys together to display what's in your current rig if you can't quite remember.

 Check out our guide to the best CPUs for gaming for our take on the top processors around right now.
 They just happen to also be the ones that are most comfortable with having the clocks tweaked too...